-Russia’s Alena Kostornaia completed the Russian ladies sweep of the six Grand Prix events with her victory in Sapporo on Saturday night.
+Russia’s Alena Kostornaia strikes gold in Sapporo and completes the Russian ladies sweep of the six Grand Prix events with her victory on Saturday night.
 The 16-year-old dazzled in her long program set to “Twilight” and “Supermassive Black Hole,” beginning with the triple Axel-double toe loop combination that opened her program.
 Other than a step out of a planned second triple Axel, Kostornaia nailed the routine and with 154.96 points for the segment and 240.00 in total, she danced off with the gold medal.

 “I am very happy to have done a good program.
 There were mistakes, but overall it was still good,” the reigning Junior Grand Prix Final champion said.
 “I’m pleased to have achieved a record score in the short program and I would like to set records also in the free skating and total score.
 So far this is just a dream.
 For the Grand Prix Final my goal is, as always, to skate clean and to improve my technical score and second mark.”